amacss-utsc/amacss_constitution/README.md

 11.1.1 – Each academic year, all executive positions (excluding hired positions) in the association become open to all general members of the association.
 The general members are eligible to run for election to fill the executive positions in the following academic year.
-Any candidate running for the position of President must have previously served as an executive member of the association.
+Any candidate running for the position of President(s) must have previously served as an executive member of the association.

-11.1.2 – A notice of elections will be made by the President no later than February 28th and shall include the date and time of a general meeting to be held for the purposes of conducting elections.
+11.1.2 – A notice of elections will be made by the President(s) no later than February 28th and shall include the date and time of a general meeting to be held for the purposes of conducting elections.
 This notice must appear on the association’s website and must be distributed through a general mailing list.
 Additional publicity is encouraged.